chelahmy/harubi/README.md

 ## Model

-A model is an abstract dataset with action interfaces.
-In harubi a model is sliced into a set of beat() call implementations.
-Every beat() call is implementing an action for a model.
+A model is an abstract object with action interfaces.
+In harubi a model is sliced into a set of beat() implementations.
+Every beat() is implementing a response to an action for a model.
 It is easy to associate a model to a table in a database.
-However, in harubi a model can become very complex such as involving multiple relational tables.
-As an example, a user may have a role which defines permissions to access the system.
+However, in harubi a model can become very complex such as involving multiple relational tables, or no table at all as in the get time example above.
+As a database example, a user may have a role which defines permissions to access the system.
 There could be a *getpermissions* action on the *user* model which could involve three tables: user, role and permission.

 ```php
 beat('user', 'getpermissions', function ($name)